Find Affordable College Courses

 Fairfield, CT

-Fairfield University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #9 on the list.
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Fairfield U is a medium-sized private not-for-profit school located in the suburb of Fairfield.

 Of the 21 students majoring in economics at Fairfield U, 71% are male and 29% are female.